Tutorial

 UI Overview

-Use the "File" menu to create or open a project.
+Create or open a project to get started.
 When a project is open, the UI is divided into three sections:

 - Template Settings – defines the character set, size, and other properties that affect what you'll be drawing.